 Interchangeable with yet different than color, racial discrimination violates Title VII of the Civil Rights Act.
 Color references pigmentation, while race identifies with facial features, bone structure, eyes, and hair.
 Ethnicity may closely identify with race, although ethnical features include nationality, ancestry, language, and culture.
 All human characteristics above are protected, and violations may merit civil action.

 Identifying racial disparity probably wasn’t hard if you’ve been victimized.
-People called you racially-charged names, segregated you from other employees, worked you longer hours than others, paid you much less for equal skill, even fired you because your race didn’t meld with others at work.
-Once identified, racial discrimination breaks down communications with employers, not to mention makes victims like yourself feel socially inadequate.
+People called you racially-charged names, segregated you from other employees, worked you longer hours than others, paid you much less for equal skill, and even fired you because your race didn’t meld with others at work.
+Once identified, racial discrimination breaks down communications with employers, not to mention making victims like yourself feel socially inadequate.
 For your grief, we truly apologize.

 JML Law steps up when employers breach Civil Rights Act statutes.
-No representation matters unless its unbiased and comprehensive from start to finish, which every client gets when retaining our services.
-Racially motivated harassment, segregation, even purposely putting job fairs where only one race will benefit are forms of intolerable discrimination victims may seek compensation for, and our Los Angeles racial discrimination attorney frequently gets.
+No representation matters unless it’s unbiased and comprehensive from start to finish, which every client gets when retaining our services.
+Racially motivated harassment, segregation, and even purposely putting job fairs where only one race will benefit are forms of intolerable discrimination victims may seek compensation for, and our Los Angeles racial discrimination attorney frequently gets.

 Witnesses to racial disparity are encouraged, where possible.
 More voices added to claims can only help improve chances, so victims should have names and numbers of those willing to testify on their behalf.